 Filtered water, tea and coffee

 Freedom spends all day out in the bay which means more time with the whales.
 Generally, we would prefer smaller boats, but the smaller boats are less steady in rough weather which means more chance of seasickness and harder to take photos.
 Smaller boats also need more time to get out to the bay and back.
 Freedom is so spacious it does feel like a small crowd.

 Whale Watching season starts late July and ends in early November.
 August and September are the best months with a lot of mothers and babies.

 If you are prone to sea-sickness the best thing to do is take two sea-sickness tablets such as kwells the night before and again in the morning before going on the boat.
-This way they are in your system.
-Once sick it is too late to take them!
+This way they are in your system because once you are sick it is too late to take them!

 A good hat and plenty of sunscreen are necessary as even though it’s winter the sun really burns when out in the open ocean all day.
 With the excitement of the whales, it’s easy to forget!
 The crew on Freedom do offer sunscreen all throughout the day.

 Discover Hervey Bay has a range of whale watching tours to suit all individual needs.

 Kingfisher Bay Resort on Fraser Island offers some good package deals that include the return ferry, accommodation, tours of Fraser and whale watching cruises from Fraser Island.
 This is an excellent way of seeing Fraser Island and the whales for a good price.

 A visit to Fraser Island is recommended if in Hervey Bay.
 If you have your own 4WD a few days camping is a great way to explore the island.
 If you prefer an organised tour for a couple of days adventure, Drop Bear is popular.